Integrated Circuit Enterprises Dataset using Qichacha and

 year, and an independent and controllable industrial chain has not yet been

-restricts its development [5].
-Until now, research on the IC industry has
+restricts its development[5].
+Until now, research on the IC industry

 The

-PRD region is one of the agglomeration areas of China’s IC industry [11], and
+Pearl River Delta (PRD) region is one of the agglomeration areas of

-For this reason, this dataset provides spatial distribution data on IC
+reason, this dataset provides spatial distribution data on IC enterprises in

-enterprises in the PRD region.
-These data include the establishment dates of IC
+the PRD region.
+These data include the establishment dates of IC enterprises,

-enterprises, their home counties and cities, the industrial division of labor,
+their home counties and cities, the industrial division of labor, and other

-and other information, that can provide basic data support for related
+information, that can provide basic data support for related industries and

-industries and contribute to the development of China’s IC industry.
+contribute to the development of China??s IC industry.

 2 Metadata of the Dataset

-and Baidu Map Platforms and Data Mining Technology: Taking the Pearl River
+Qichacha and Baidu Map platforms and data mining technology: taking the Pearl

 3 Methods

-The basic data for this study came from the
+for this study came from the Qichacha website.

-Qichacha website.
-From this website, 14195 enterprises in nine cities in the
+From this website, 14,195 enterprises in nine cities in the PRD region were

-and the name, registration location, and establishment date, of each enterprise
+registration location, and establishment date, of each enterprise were recorded

-were recorded along with other relevant information.
-As the enterprises’
+along with other relevant information.
+As the enterprises?? geographic

-geographic coordinates were not provided by the Qichacha website, they were
+coordinates were not provided by the Qichacha website, they were obtained using

 Items